publiclab/publiclab-archive/notes/Schoster/01-25-2017/what-are-the-units-on-the-x-axis-for-the-spectrum-capture-for-the-desktop-spectrometry-kit-3-0.md

 ---
-title: What are the units on the X axis for the spectrum capture for the Desktop Spectrometry Kit 3.0
+title: 'What are the units on the X axis for the spectrum capture for the Desktop Spectrometry Kit 3.0'
 tagnames: question:spectral-workbench
 author: Schoster
 path: /notes/Schoster/01-25-2017/what-are-the-units-on-the-x-axis-for-the-spectrum-capture-for-the-desktop-spectrometry-kit-3-0.md